neodsp/audio-blocks/README.md

 This crate offers traits for handling audio data in a generic way, addressing common challenges such as varying channel layouts, conversions between them, and processing different numbers of samples.

-It provides `Interleaved`, `Sequential`, and `Stacked` block types, allowing you to choose the underlying data storage: owned data, views, and mutable views.
+It provides interleaved, sequential, and planar block types, allowing you to choose the underlying data storage: owned data, views, and mutable views.
 Owned blocks allocate data on the heap, while views offer access to data from slices, raw pointers, or other blocks.

 All block types implement the `AudioBlock` and `AudioBlockMut` traits, with mutable blocks providing in-place modification operations.